 “I didn’t have time to store any food before winter,” the grasshopper whined.
-“I was too busy making music that the summer flew by.”
+“I was so busy making music that the summer flew by.”

-The ants simply shrugged their shoulders and said, “Making music, were you?
+The ants simply shrugged and said, “Making music, were you?
 Very well, now dance!”
 The ants then turned their backs on the grasshopper and returned to work.

 14. The Bundle of Sticks

-Once upon a time, there was an old man who lived in a village with his three sons.
+Once upon a time, there was a man who lived in a village with his three sons.
 Although his three sons were hard workers, they quarreled all the time.
 The old man tried to unite them but failed.

-Months passed by, and the old man became sick.
-He asked his sons to remain united, but they failed to listen to him.
-At that moment, the old man decided to teach them a lesson — to forget their differences and come together in unity.
+Months passed by, and the man became sick.
+He asked his grown sons to remain united, but they failed to listen to him.
+At that moment, the man decided to teach them a lesson — to forget their differences and come together in unity.

-The old man summoned his sons, then proceeded to tell them, “I will provide you with a bundle of sticks.
+The man summoned his sons.
+When they had gathered, he said, “I will provide you with a bundle of sticks.
 Separate each stick, and then break each into two.
 The one who finishes first will be rewarded more than the others.”

 And so, the sons agreed.
-The old man provided them with a bundle of ten sticks each, and then asked the sons to break each stick into pieces.
+The man provided them with a bundle of ten sticks each and then asked the sons to break each stick into pieces.
 The sons broke the sticks within minutes, then proceeded to quarrel among themselves again.